 Attorneys see first-hand the damage divorce does to children.
 Although they’re trained to litigate custody issues, no lawyer wants to see two adults dragging kids through conflict.
 If your attorney is telling you that you need therapy, you probably do.
 A therapist can help you with co-parenting strategies, or educate you about parallel parenting if conventional co-parenting techniques aren’t effective.
 If you’re not going to go for yourself, do it for your kids; they deserve a relationship with two well-adjusted parents.

 Have questions about your divorce?
 We’re here to help.
 Our compassionate family law attorneys will listen to your needs and help you make smart, strategical moves to resolves your issues and move on with your life.
-Contact us to schedule your free consultation.
+Contact us to schedule a consultation.
 Call us today: 888-888-0919.